Syqrix/Calculator/README.md

 CALCULATOR PYTHON
-THis my first app i wanted to share with you.
+This my first app i wanted to share with you.
 I will be glad to get feedback.
 I will continue inmproving myself.